 Irish teacher (27) among 17 killed in bus crash in Dubai

-Co Longford partner of woman also injured but in stable condition in hospital
+Co Longford partner of Fiona Geraghty also injured but in stable condition in hospital

 This image released by Dubai Police shows the aftermath of a bus crash on Friday in Dubai, United Arab Emirates..
 Photograph: Dubai Police HQ via AP

-A 27-year-old Irish teacher is among 17 people who died in a bus crash in Dubai.
+A 27-year-old Irish teacher, Fiona Geraghty, is among 17 people who died in a bus crash in Dubai.

 The bus from Oman crashed into a warning sign coming off a major highway in Dubai, killing 17 of the passengers on board , authorities said.